gwlucastrig/gridfour/docs/notes/G93-Compression-Using-Optimal-Predictors.md

 # Referenceces

+Kidner, David & Smith, Derek.
+(2003).
+Advances in the data compression of digital elevation models.
+Computers & Geosciences.
+29. 985-1002.

 Lewis, M., & Smith, D.H.
-(1994).
-Optimal predictors for the daa compression of digital elevation models using the method of Lagrange Multipliers.
+(1993).
+Optimal predictors for the data compression of digital elevation models using the method of Lagrange multipliers.
+In _Auto-Carto XI Proceedings of the International Symposium on Computer-Assisted Cartography_, Oct 30-Nov 1, 1993.
 PDF document accessed Aug, 2020 from https://cartogis.org/docs/proceedings/archive/auto-carto-11/pdf/optimal-predictors-for-the-data-compression-of-digital-elevation-models-using-the-method-of-lagrange-multipliers.pdf

 Smith, Derek H., & Lewis, Michael.
 (1994).
 Optimal predictors for compression of digital elevation models.